 Please know I’m a proud affiliate for Mountain Rose Herbs and Starwest Botanicals, two organic online herbal apothecaries which I choose as primary sources for my dried herbs.
 That said, if you make purchase from any of the affilialte product links I share, I’ll make a small commission at no extra cost to you!

-So what is moringa?
+What is moringa?

-Moringa oleifera is categorized as a vegetable in the Brassica family (along with cabbage, broccoli, cauliflower, and mustards).
+From a botanist perspective, moringa categorized as a vegetable in the Brassica family (along with cabbage, broccoli, cauliflower, and mustards).